Bourdon (bell): English-style ring of bells

 The heaviest bell in a diatonically tuned English-style ring of bells (change ringing) is called the tenor.
 If a larger, heavier bell is also present it would be called a bourdon.
+The bourdon is not part of the change ringing peal; instead, it is hung from a pivoted beam and is typically only used to sound the hour or for other civic and religious purposes.